SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/5-deploy-to-cf.md

 See [Multitarget Applications in the Cloud Foundry Environment](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/d04fc0e2ad894545aebfd7126384307c.html?locale=en-US) to learn more about MTA-based deployment.

-## Deploy in the SAP BTP, Cloud Foundry runtime
+## Deploy to the SAP BTP, Cloud Foundry runtime

 1. From the root of the **INCIDENT-MANAGEMENT** project, choose the burger menu, and then choose **Terminal** &rarr; **New Terminal**.